Ideals in PBW-algebras

 julia> N = SubquoModule(F, AN, BN)

-Graded subquotient of submodule of F generated by
+Graded subquotient of graded submodule of F with 1 generator

 julia> intersect(M, N)